 Use up to 150 characters to describe the content in greater detail than the Topic Name.
 Topic descriptions are visible to members in the web experience and mobile app 3.3.0 and newer.

-If no audiences are selected, the topic would be visible to all users.
-To target the topic, start typing in the name of a topic or snapshot, and select the audience from the dropdown.
+If no audiences are selected, the topic would be visible (open) to all users.
+To target the topic, start typing in the name of an audience and select the audience from the dropdown.

 For more details about targeting topics to audiences, refer to Target a Topic to Specific Audiences.

-Automatically add new and existing users to specific topics.
-When set to Enabled, existing users in the targeted audience(s) will immediately be opted into following the topic.
+Configure your topic so that new and existing/active users automatically follow the topic.
+When enabled, existing users in the audience(s) will immediately be opted in to follow the topic.
 New users will begin following the topic upon registering in the community.
 Users will receive notifications via Assistant when topics are automatically followed.
 Users can unfollow topic(s) at any time by visiting the Discover tab and selecting Unfollow.

 Issue Note: Users that move directly from Created to Registered may experience a slight delay in seeing their auto-follow topics.
 To avoid this issue, be sure to invite all new users via the platform.
 Users that move from Invited to Registered experience no delay in auto-follow.